 So, why compost?

-Number 1.
-Composting Enriches the Soil
+1. Composting Enriches The Soil

 When you toss your food waste into a pile, add some worms, and allow those flies to get at it, you’re essentially creating dirt.
 This isn’t any normal dirt, however.
 Called humus, this dark, soil-like and earthy smelling material is rich with nutrients.
 This will help your regular soil retain moisture, suppress diseases, combat pests, and, perhaps most importantly, enjoy superior nutrients.
 After mixing it in or laying the compost as top soil, within days you’ll start new notice new plant growth.

-Number 2.
-Cleans up Contaminated Soil
+2. Cleans Up Contaminated Soil

-According to the EPA, composting can even help break down semi-volatile and volatile organic compounds (VOCs), which include “heating fuels, polyaromatic hydrocarbons (PAHs), and explosives.”
+Composting can even help break down semi-volatile and volatile organic compounds (VOCs), which include “heating fuels, polyaromatic hydrocarbons (PAHs), and explosives.”
 It even binds to heavy metals, helping prevent migration to water supplies and absorption by plants.

-Number 3.
-Reduce Waste and Curb Greenhouse Gases
+3. Reduce Waste And Curb Greenhouse Gases

 A key thing to remember is that with your food in a compost pile, it’s not ending up in a landfill, where chemicals will prevent any benefits it would otherwise have.
 The sunshine won’t reach it, it won’t be regularly turned to increase oxygen, and it will never be used for a garden.
 In fact, the process it goes through will be one that is anaerobic (which, just like our anaerobic energy system, means ‘lack of oxygen’).
 This creates methane gas, a major greenhouse gas.